daeyeon-kim-99/CS566_Project/README.md

 ## **5. Choose Dataset and Model in `train.py`**

-You must manually update `train.py` depending on which dataset you want to use.
+You must manually update `train.py` depending on which dataset you want to use(line 27).
-In line 27.

 ### **A) Choose Dataset**